bcss/RentACar-Contract/docs/MAINTENANCE_GUIDE.md

 ### Overview

-The RCCMS system includes comprehensive legal documentation accessible to all users through dedicated pages for Privacy Policy and Terms of Service.
+The KarāraOS system includes comprehensive legal documentation accessible to all users through dedicated pages for Privacy Policy and Terms of Service.
 These documents are critical for regulatory compliance, user transparency, and legal protection.
 This section provides maintenance procedures for keeping these documents current, accurate, and compliant with evolving regulations and system features.

 **File Locations:**
 - Privacy Policy: `client/src/pages/PrivacyPolicyPage.tsx`